AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-8.md

 ---
-title: Getting Started with AEM Sites Chapter 7 - Teaser and Carousel Components
+title: Getting Started with AEM Sites Chapter 8 - Landing Page
-seo-title: Getting Started with AEM Sites Chapter 7 - Teaser and Carousel Components
+seo-title: Getting Started with AEM Sites Chapter 8 - Landing Page
 description: Covers the implementation of the Teaser and Carousel components to populate a dynamic and exciting Home page.
 seo-description: Covers the implementation of the Teaser and Carousel components to populate a dynamic and exciting Home page.
 uuid: f4ef2bef-bdca-4fbc-b6d8-3e694aad14bd